 There are hundreds of small galleries across Paris, with a large concentration in the Marais.
 Every week there are exhibition openings where cool types drink complimentary champagne and mingle.
 Check www.slash-paris.com/vernissages for options during your stay.

 Do you have anything to add to our list of ten ways to experience Paris like a local?
 We would love to hear from you.
-Please leave us a comment.
+Please leave a comment below.

 Additional images: Bigstock